The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Impact and Manipulation Risk

 If no trades occurred in a given hour, we carry forward the last price and set $Q_t=0$ to maintain a continuous time series.

 (3) Log-Odds Price Transformation

-Because a prediction market price is essentially a probability bounded between 0 and 1, price changes are naturally heteroskedastic (e.g. a 5-cent move is more significant when the price is \$0.1 vs. when it is \$0.5).
-To account for this, we convert prices to log-odds to obtain an unbounded metric that is more comparable across different price levels and mitigate nonlinearity and heteroskedasticity near 0 and 1:
+Because a prediction-market price is bounded between 0 and 1, price changes are naturally heteroskedastic: a five-cent move is more consequential when the price is \$0.10 than when it is \$0.50.
+To account for this, we convert prices to log odds, which gives an unbounded measure that is more comparable across price levels and reduces nonlinearity near 0 and 1:

 We then take first differences $\Delta \theta_t = \theta_t - \theta_{t-1}$ as our measure of price movement each hour, analogous to a return.

 (4) Rolling estimation of Kyle's $\lambda$